hedongn1/InfoAdminSys/README.md

 # InfoAdminSys

-A school database manage system implemented by Shihan Lin and me.
+A school database system that manages students' personal and course information, designed and implemented by Shihan Lin and me.